dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 [code lang="bash"]
 cd ocaml-cordova-plugin-sms-example
 [/code]
-In this directory, you find a <b class="helvetica">www</b> which will be included in the final package you will install on the smartphone.
+In this directory, you find a <b class="helvetica">www</b> directory which will be included in the final package you will install on the smartphone.
 It works <b>exactly</b> like a website.
 It contains a <b class="helvetica">index.html</b> file which is the first executed file (Cordova uses a WebView in which web files are executed, like a standard website).

 We have to add the platform we need to build for.
 If you want to build for iOS (you need Mac OS X with XCode installed), use [code lang="bash"]